Max-RM/SnbtCmd/README.md

 ■usage examples■

 Use:
-First type mode 'path' or 'raw'
+First - select the mode 'path' or 'raw'
-If using 'path', next type the file path
+If using 'path', then type the file path
-Next type 'to-snbt' or 'to-nbt'
+Then type 'to-snbt' or 'to-nbt'
 If using 'to-snbt', add 'expanded' for pretty-print) If using 'to-nbt', add 'gzip' for g-zip compression)